BingfengYan/BingfengYan.github.io/_posts/2016-03-07-first-post.md

 title: my first post
 ---
 <h1>{{ page.title }}</h1>
-<p>This is my first post.
+This is my first post.
 PP， I Love you.
-Click the link below to go back to index:</p>
+Click the link below to go back to index:

 <a href="{{ site.baseurl }}/index.html">Go back</a>